Guide: Soft vs. Firm Running Shoes

 This tells us only that it deteriorates but not what happens with midsole softness levels.
 We’ve seen numerous reports of midsoles getting firmer with the mileage.
 Further tests are needed to determine that.

-Midsole hardness does not really define shoe's purpose
+Midsole firmness does not really define a shoe's purpose

 We’ve listed the 5 softest and hardest midsoles.
 The smaller the number, the softer the midsole (and higher numbers indicate that midsoles are firmer).
 It is evident that there’s no strict correlation between midsole hardness and shoe purpose (daily running, tempo runs, races).
 However, a much clearer correlation exists between midsole stiffness and shoe purpose as we’ve shown in our in-depth guide on shoe flexibility

 They play an important role in shock absorption (as shown in this study): they can absorb up to 32% of impact energy under low impact energy conditions (walking and running).
 In our lab, we always note whether the insole is removable or not and how thick it is.
-At the moment of updating this guide (March 2024), the average insole thickness in road and trail running shoes is 4.5 mm.
+At the moment of updating this guide, the average insole thickness in running shoes is 4.5 mm.

 Measuring the thickness of the insole in running shoes